Scheyville National Park: Officer Training Unit, Scheyville

 In 1965 Scheyville was once again commandeered for military uses, specifically to house an Officer Training Unit for National Servicemen.
 The OTU provided and intensive 22-week program of training in military leadership skills for select National Servicemen.
-The Unit was the first of its kind in Australia as previously Officers were traditionally educated and trained in the elite military schools such as Royal Military College, Duntroon and not selected from those drafted into National Service.
+The Unit was the first of its kind in Australia as previously officers were traditionally educated and trained in the elite military schools such as Royal Military College, Duntroon and not selected from those drafted into National Service.

 Between 1965 and 1973, and under the command of the noted soldier and military educationist Ian Geddes, 1871 conscripts passed through Scheyville OTU making use of the classroom-based training as well as the extensive field exercises and physical fitness training.

 Once again the quadrangle buildings formed the nexus of the site's activities.
-The administration block on the southern end of the quadrangle housed the Commanding Officer's and Sergeant Major's administrative quarters The dormitory buildings on the east and west sides were further adapted to house the Officers who provided the training, and the dining room and kitchen was the Officer's Mess.
+The administration block on the southern end of the quadrangle housed the commanding officer's and Sergeant Major's administrative quarters The dormitory buildings on the east and west sides were further adapted to house the officers who provided the training, and the dining room and kitchen was the Officer's Mess.

-The Commandant and his family were housed in the old farm managers house and the Sergeant Major and family in the overseers cottage.
+The commandant and his family were housed in the old farm managers house and the sergeant major and family in the overseers cottage.
 The prefabricated buildings, a legacy of the Migrant Holding Centre period accommodated the Officer Cadets.
-The SAARs huts were converted to provide gymnasium facilities and the Officer Cadet's dining and recreation facility.
+The SAARs huts were converted to provide gymnasium facilities and the officer cadets' dining and recreation facility.
 A parade ground was established to the north east of the quadrangle and adjacent to that on the west of the parade ground, a "t" shaped teaching facility was constructed.